getlantern/lantern/README.md

 Note - ./crosscompile.bash omits debug symbols to keep the build smaller.

+### Building on Linux

+Cross-compilation targeting Linux is currently not supported, so Linux releases need to be built on Linux.
+There are some build prerequisites that you can pick up with:

+`sudo apt-get install libgtk-3-dev libappindicator3-dev`

 ### Packaging for OS X
 Lantern on OS X is packaged as the `Lantern.app` app bundle, distributed inside of a drag-and-drop dmg installer.
 The app bundle and dmg can be created using